gregives/Twelvety/README.md

 <summary><strong><code>picture</code> shortcode</strong></summary>
 <br>

-The `picture` shortcode takes `src` and `alt` parameters and outputs a responsive picture element with AVIF and WebP support.
+The `picture` shortcode takes `src` and `alt` parameters and outputs a responsive picture element with AVIF* and WebP support.
 Your images must be stored within the `images` directory, defined within `.twelvety.js`.
 Twelvety will save the outputted images to the `assets` directory inside the `output` directory (both defined within `.twelvety.js`).
 The `picture` shortcode also takes two other parameters: `sizes` which defaults to `90vw, (min-width: 1280px) 1152px`, based upon the breakpoint sizes; and `loading` which defaults to `lazy`, can also be `eager`.

+*AVIF is disabled by default due to long build times.
+You can enable it in `.twelvety.js`.

 ```html
 <!-- Picture shortcode with src, alt, sizes and loading -->